Italy–Syria relations

-Italy–Syria relations refer to bilateral relations between Italy and Syria.
+Italy–Syria relations refer to bilateral relations between the Italian Republic and the Syrian Arab Republic.
+The Syrian embassy in Italy is located in Rome, whereas the consulate was located in Milan.
+In 2024, Rome made the decision to start a reaprochement with the Ba'thist Syria and re-open its embassy in Damascus.
+After the fall of the Assad regime, a visit by the Italian Foreign Minister, Antonio Tajani, to Syria was made where he stated that: "Italy wants to serve as a bridge between Damascus and the European Union."

 History

-The first contact between two organized political entities in the territories of Italy and Syria was in the decade before the conquest of Pompeo Magno of the Seleucid Kingdom in 64 B.C.
+The first contact between two organized political entities in the territories of Italy and Syria was in the decade before the conquest of Pompey of the Seleucid Kingdom in 64 B.C.
 During this period the Romans tried to make the Realm into a client Kingdom by exploiting the rivalries between the realms of the region.
-After these conquests, the Syrian territory became part of the Roman Mediterranean system.
+After these conquests, the Syrian territory became part of the Roman Mediterranean system as Roman Syria province.

 After the fall of the Western Roman Empire the relations between the peninsula and Syria stagnated until the rise of the Maritime Republics that built their wealth on the commerce with the Middle East.
 Starting from the XI century, Amalfi's merchants were present in various forms in every major port of the region from which they traded spices, jewelry, and carpets.

 Afterward, and until the opening of the oceanic route for commerce, the bond between the ports of Syria and those of the Italian Republics made both of them among the wealthiest cities in the world at the time.

 With the beginning of the decline of the Italian maritime Republics, in the 1500s, the relationship between the European nations and the Ottoman Empire, in which the territories of Syria were included, deteriorated once again.

 In the 1900s, during the Sanremo Conference, which took place from the 19th to 26 April 1920 the Allied Supreme Council of War, composed of Italy, France, United Kingdom, United States, and Japan, met to discuss the situation of the Middle East after the dissolution of the Ottoman Empire and the declaration of independence of the Arab Kingdom of Syria with the Coronation of King Faisal I on 8 March 1920.